-- ◆ Policies regarding the dismissal or refusal of reappointment of the Independent Auditor - (1) Dismissal policy - In the event that the Independent Auditor is found to fall under any of the items under Article 340, Paragraph 1 of the Companies Act, the Audit Committee shall dismiss the Independent Auditor with the unanimous consent of the Audit Committee members. - (2) Policy on refusal of reappointment In the event that it is determined that an audit is clearly inadequate in light of the eligibility, independence or overall capabilities of the Independent Auditor based on the results of the assessment whether or not to reappoint the Independent Auditor conducted each fiscal year, the Audit Committee shall propose the refusal of reappointment of the Independent Auditor to the General Meeting of Shareholders. - (3) Restriction on reappointment - In the event that the Independent Auditor serves for ten years in succession, the Audit Committee conducts a tender to appoint the candidates for the next Independent Auditor regardless of the assessment of the Independent Auditor (hereinafter referred to as "Reappointed Independent Auditor") conducted every year.
-The Reappointed Independent Auditor is not prohibited from participating in the tender, but if the Reappointed Independent Auditor serves for a further five years in succession, another tender shall be conducted. - However, the same Independent Auditor may only serve for a period of twenty years in succession.
+- Policies regarding the dismissal or refusal of reappointment of the Independent Auditor - (1) Dismissal policy - In the event that the Independent Auditor is found to fall under any of the items under Article 340, Paragraph 1 of the Companies Act, the Audit Committee shall dismiss the Independent Auditor with the unanimous consent of the Audit Committee members. - (2) Policy on refusal of reappointment - In the event that it is determined that an audit is clearly inadequate in light of the eligibility, independence or overall capabilities of the Independent Auditor based on the results of the assessment whether or not to reappoint the Independent Auditor conducted each fiscal year, the Audit Committee shall propose the refusal of reappointment of the Independent Auditor to the General Meeting of Shareholders.

+As a restriction on reappointment of the Independent Auditor, if the Independent Auditor serves for ten years in succession, the Audit Committee conducts a tender to appoint the candidates for the next Independent Auditor regardless of the assessment of the Independent Auditor (hereinafter referred to as "Reappointed Independent Auditor") conducted every year.
+The Reappointed Independent Auditor is not prohibited from participating in the tender, but if the Reappointed Independent Auditor serves for a further five years in succession, another tender shall be conducted.

+- However, the same Independent Auditor may only serve for a period of twenty years in succession. - (3) Results of tender offer for candidates for Independent Auditors